8 Best Solana Staking Pools + How to Choose

 #Step 1: Evaluate validator performance

-Reliable validator performance is critical because even brief downtime can reduce your overall yield.
+Reliable validator performance is critical because even brief downtime can reduce overall yield.

 - Uptime and reliability: Look for validators with near-100% uptime and a proven track record in processing transactions efficiently.
 Consistent performance minimizes missed rewards and penalties.